-Sarety notices . v Control panel and signal cables for the 31E/2B, 31E/1C, or 31E/2C system Removing the 31E/2B, 31E/1C, or 31E/2C control panel with power off 1 Replacing the 31E/2B, 31E/1C, or 31E/2C control panel with power off Removing and replacing the 31E/2B, 31E/1C, or 31E/2C control-panel signal cable with power off 5 Common procedures for installable features 9 Before you begin Identifying a part Control panel LEDs .
-12 Identifying a failing part in an AIX system or logical partition Locating a failing part in an AIX system or logical partition .
-14 Activating the indicator light for the failing part .
-14 Deactivating the failing-part indicator light .
-14 Identifying a failing part in a Linux system or logical partition .
-15 Locating a failing part in a Linux system or logical partition .
-15 Finding the location code of a failing part in a Linux system or logical partition .
-15 Activating the indicator light for the failing part .
-15 Deactivating the failing-part indicator light .
-16 Locating a failing part in a Virtual I/O Server system or logical partition .
-16 Identifying a part by using the Virtual I/O Server Starting the system or logical partition .
-17 Starting a system that is not managed by a Hardware Management Console or a Systems Director Management Console .
-17 Starting a system or logical partition by using the HMC .
-18 Starting a system or virtual server by using the SDMC .
-19 Stopping a system or logical partition .
-19 Stopping a system that is not managed by an HMC or an SDMC Stopping a system by using the HMC .
-20 Stopping a system with the SDMC .
-21 Removing and replacing covers for the 31E/2B, 31E/1C, or 31E/2C .
-22 Removing the service access cover for the 31E/2B, 31E/1C, or 31E/2C .
-22 Installing the service access cover for the 31E/2B, 31E/1C, or 31E/2C .
-22 Placing the 31E/2B, 31E/1C, or 31E/2C system into the service or operating position Placing the rack-mounted 31E/2B, 31E/1C, or 31E/2C into the service position Placing the rack-mounted 31E/2B, 31E/1C, or 31E/2C into the operating position .
-24 Disconnecting the power cords from the 31E/2B, 31E/1C, or 31E/2C .
-26 Connecting the power cords to the 31E/2B, 31E/1C, or 31E/2C .
-26 Installing a part by using the HMC Removing a part by using the HMC Replacing a part by using the HMC Verifying the installed part 29 Verifying an installed feature or replaced part in an AIX system or logical partition 20 Verifying the installed part in a Linux system or logical partition Verifying an installed part by using stand-alone diagnostics 31 Verifying the installed part by using the HMC.
-Activating and deactivating LEDs by using the HMC Viewing serviceable events by using the HMC.
-Verifying the installed part by using the SDMC 35 Activating and deactivating LEDs by using the SDMC Viewing serviceable events by using the SDMC Verifying an installed part or replaced part on a system or logical partition by using Virtual I/O Server to Verifying the installed part by using VIOS Verify the replacement part by using VIOS .
-37 Replacing a part by using the Systems Director Management Console .
-30 .
-10
+Safety notices .
+V Control panel and signal cables for the 31E/2B, 31E/1C, or 31E/2C sy stem ١ .
+1 Removing the 31E/2B, 31E/1C, or 31E/2C control panel with power off .
+1 Replacing the 31E/2B, 31E/1C, or 31E/2C control panel with power off .
+3 Removing and replacing the 31E/2B, 31E/1C, or 31E/2C control-panel signal cable with Common procedures for installable features .
+9 Before you begin .
+9 Identifying a part Control panel LEDs Identifying a failing part in an AIX system or logical partition 14 Locating a failing part in an AIX system or logical partition 14 Activating the indicator light for the failing part 14 Deactivating the failing-part indicator light 14 Identifying a failing part in a Linux system or logical partition 15 Locating a failing part in a Linux system or logical partition 15 Finding the location code of a failing part in a Linux system or logical partition 15 Activating the indicator light for the failing part Ċ 15 Deactivating the failing-part indicator light • • 16 Locating a failing part in a Virtual I/O Server system or logical partition • 16 Identifying a part by using the Virtual I/O Server • 16 Starting the system or logical partition • 17 Starting a system that is not managed by a HMC or an SDMC • 17 Starting a system or logical partition by using the HMC • 10 Starting a system or virtual server by using the SDMC • 10 Stopping a system or logical partition • 10 Stopping a system that is not managed by an HMC or an SDMC • 20 Stopping a system by using the HMC Stopping a system by using the CDMC • 21 Stopping a system by using the SDMC • 22 Removing and replacing covers for the 31E/2B, 31E/1C, or 31E/2C • 22 Removing the service access cover from the 31E/2B, 31E/1C, or 31E/2C • 22 Installing the service access cover on the 31E/2B, 31E/1C, or 31E/2C Placing the 31E/2B, 31E/1C, or 31E/2C system into the service or operating position Placing the rack-mounted 31E/2B, 31E/1C, or 31E/2C into the service position.
+Placing the rack-mounted 31E/2B, 31E/1C, or 31E/2C into the operating position. • 25 Disconnecting the power cords from the 31E/2B, 31E/1C, or 31E/2C • 27 Connecting the power cords to the 31E/2B, 31E/1C, or 31E/2C 27 Installing a part by using the HMC Removing a part by using the HMC Replacing a part by using the HMC • 29 Verifying the installed part 30 Verifying an installed feature or replaced part in an AIX system or logical partition Verifying the installed part in a Linux system or logical partition Verifying an installed part by using stand-alone diagnostics Verifying the installed part by using the HMC Activating and deactivating LEDs by using the HMC 35 Viewing serviceable events by using the HMC 36 Verifying the installed part by using the SDMC 36 Verifying the installed part by using the SDMC 37 Viewing serviceable events by using the SDMC 38 Verifying an installed part or replaced part on a system or logical partition by using g Virtu ıal I/ O Se erver tools 38 Verifying the installed part by using VIOS Verify the replacement part by using VIOS Replacing a part by using the SDMC 41 Removing a part by using the SDMC 41